-Not every bricklaying enterprise is the same, of course, so any insurance you arrange needs to be tailored to the needs and requirements of your particular operation.
-Getting that right is important of course, but might sometimes take an insider’s knowledge of the insurance market to identify the appropriate policies for your particular needs.
+Not every bricklaying enterprise is the same, of course, so any insurance you arrange needs to meet the requirements of your particular operation.
+Getting that right is important of course, but might sometimes you need help in identifying the policies available so that you can choose the appropriate policies for your particular needs.

-That is the specialist knowledge we have here at constructaquote.com, helping to assure you that the cover we arrange is the cover you need – at a very competitive rate.
+That is the specialist knowledge we have here at constructaquote.com, helping to assure you that the cover we offer is the cover you need – at a very competitive rate.

 - We have more than 25 years of experience in the insurance business – so claim a pretty good insider knowledge of it